ghsmith/PrePostTranfusionHbValues/README.md

 PrePostTransfusionHbValues
 ==========================

-Parses Excel blood bank utilization and attempts to determine transfusion hemoglobin "bumps."
+Parses Excel blood bank utilization report and attempts to determine transfusion hemoglobin "bumps."

 This is a Java Maven project.
 Build with "mvn package."